watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 ### When a Network Function Goes Down
 If a network function fails, the associated route MUST be removed immediately.
-In the case of anycast configuration, the packet MUST be gracefully rerouted to other nodes.
+In the case of anycast configuration, packets MUST be gracefully rerouted to other nodes.
 If no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message, or forwarding it as a pass-through.

 ### Anycast Segment